 7. Bak kut teh

 Nothing hits the spot like a piping hot bowl of BKT.
-This well-loved local dish comes in two variations: the peppery Teochew form (which is a lot more common), and the herbal-based Klang version.
+This well-loved local dish comes in two variations, both of which are essential Asian dishes you have to sample!
+The peppery Teochew BKT (which is a lot more common), and the herbal-based Klang version – both offers different slightly flavours but still tasty.
 We’d travel to the ends of the earth (okay fine, across the island) for those tender pork ribs and peppery broth.

 8. Ice kacang